Oluwaseun-O-Ajayi/automation-readiness-framework/README.md

 ## Limitations

-This framework is a conceptual and computational assessment approach.
+This framework is a conceptual and computational assessment approach

-It does not directly control automation systems, robots, instruments, LIMS, MES platforms, or manufacturing environments.
+It does not directly control automation systems, robots, instruments, LIMS, MES platforms, or manufacturing environments